TheStigh/MMM-Alexa/docs/helpAVS.md

 On following page; fill inn following information:

-> Please note more fields than you initially see will pop up as you fill in your answers
+> Please note more fields than you initially see will pop up as you fill in your answers.

 | Argument | Description |
 |---|